 I'm going to go and investigate Susan Garret's YouTube video on the six steps she uses on training a

-.
+dog with a target stick.
 I'm going to use that to teach a better down.
 Maybe that's it.
 But you get a good

 quality down.
 You've shaped a behavior.
 You have a history of consistent success.
 So, you've got that